About Our Investment Process

 We ask the companies with which we invest to sign a document we call the Gaingels Letter and to comment on its contents before we close any investment.
 In essence, the letter asks you to affirm your company's commitment to diversity, non-discrimination and inclusion at both the general staff and board levels.

 What if Gaingels chooses not to invest?

-Our members are generally happy to help every company we meet, regardless of investment, be it with introductions or “radically candid” feedback, so don't be afraid to ask if there is a specific way you think the Gaingels network can help you.
+We are generally happy to help every company we meet, regardless of whether we invest or not, be it with introductions or candid feedback, so don't be afraid to ask if there is a specific way you think the Gaingels network can help you.